verigak/scheduler/README.md

-# An Django event scheduler
+# A Django event scheduler

 `Events` and `Users` are created from the admin UI.